When Should I Avoid Reflexology

 How Many Sessions Should I Have

 Its completely up to the client on how many sessions to have and everyone responds differently.
 To get the best from Reflexology, its best to have regular sessions, particularly where the problems are more chronic.
 Many people settle on having weekly or fortnightly sessions, but people also benefit from just monthly sessions.
-I would usually recommend to try at least around 6 sessions.
+I would usually recommend to start with 6 weekly sessions.
 You don't have to be unwell to have Reflexology, people sometimes have treatments just for relaxation.

 Can I Claim Money Back Through My Health Insurance